© Robin Rankin Willis

 Robert’s will plainly demonstrates that he was capable of distinguishing between his children who had died and those who had not.
 He described his three Wilson grandsons as “sons of my deceased daughter Mary Willson alias Rankin.”
 Robert describes his son George as … simply George, without stating that George was deceased or that the devise of land was for George’s heirs.
 The straightforward language of the will makes clear that Robert the testator (even if Old Robert had still been alive in ’95, which he wasn’t) was not referring to a son who died in 1760.

 Subsequent Guilford County records indicate that Robert the testator was correct: his son George Rankin was still alive in ‘95.
-About three years after Robert died, George had the land he inherited from his father surveyed.
+About three years after Robert died, George surveyed the land he inherited from his father.
 Robert’s will included a detailed metes and bounds description of how his land on Buffalo Creek was to “be divided by my estate.”
 The document filed in the real property records expressly recites that the survey of the tract was required by the will of Robert Rankin, deceased, and by his executor.
 Some two decades later, George Rankin made a gift of a portion of that tract to his own son – named Robert, of course.

 Here’s the best advice I could ever give to a rookie genealogist: follow the land.